KhiopsML/khiops-doc/docs/setup/quickstart.md

 **Feature Engineering** aims to build a training set from multi-table data, by summarizing the useful information from the secondary tables.
 For example, let's consider multi-table data where the root table describes the customers of a telecommunications operator (with one record per customer) and the secondary tables each describe call details, services used, contracts (with a varying number of records per customer).
 In this case, the *''call rate to foreign countries''* could be a useful aggregate for predicting customer churn.

 In practice, when undertaken manually, Feature Engineering is an extremely time-consuming task which is not efficient and risks over-fitting (i.e. when using over-complex aggregates).
-Just feed multi-table data into the Khiops Auto-ML pipeline to trigger an ultra-efficient [automatic Feature Engineering algorithm][Auto_feature_engineering].
+Just feed multi-table data into the Khiops Auto-ML pipeline to trigger an ultra-efficient automatic Feature Engineering algorithm.
 All you need to do is describe the structure of the input multi-table data with a dictionary.

 ### 🖋️ Simply describe your multi-table data